-Colin Elliott and his band, ‘Live Issue’ literally made history in Nashville by becoming the first band from Ireland and only the second group from the British Isles to perform on the stage of the famous Grand Ole Opry in Nashville.
-Colin was later invited to appear at the Opry in a solo capacity on several subsequent occasions, including shows from the famous Ryman Auditorium.
-With further appearances in Opryland venues on an almost annual basis, Colin is considered somewhat of a ‘regular’ in Nashville music circles.
+Colin Elliott and his band, Live Issue literally made history in Nashville by becoming the first country band from Ireland and only the second group from the British Isles to perform on the stage of the famous Grand Ole Opry in Nashville.
+Colin was later invited to appear at the Opry in a solo capacity on subsequent occasions, including shows from the famous Ryman Auditorium.
+With further appearances in Opryland venues on an almost annual basis, Colin is now considered somewhat of a ‘regular’ in Nashville music circles.

-The last few years have seen Colin and Live Issue release their fourth album entitled “Every Road,” record a one hour television special broadcast on Revelation TV and release two DVDs.
-As well as completing several very successful tours of the United States, they opened the ‘International Country Music Festival’ at the Odyssey Arena in Belfast in March 2012.
+The last few years have seen Colin and Live Issue release their fourth album entitled Every Road, record a one hour television special broadcast on Revelation TV and release two DVDs.
+As well as completing several very successful tours of the United States, Live Issue also opened the ‘International Country Music Festival’ at the SSE Arena in Belfast in March 2012.

 Although Colin is heavily involved in Gospel music, he is also a school teacher and has been the Principal of Brownlee Primary School in Lisburn since 1999.
 As you would expect, the school offers its pupils many opportunities to develop their musical skills from an early age. in 2017 Colin was able to combine both his experience as a Principal and a worship leader in Newmills Presbyterian when he visited the country of Myanmar (Burma) to work with a school called Destiny Academy and also lead worship at a week-long pastors' conference.
 As a result of his experience in Myanmar, Colin released a solo worship album in 2018 entitled, 'More Than A Song' and raised finances to purchase guitars and worship books for the fledgling church fellowships throughout Myanmar.

-Colin and Live Issue have been credited, not only as fine representatives of Country Gospel Music, but also as ambassadors for their Christian faith and everything that is good about Northern Ireland.
-In 2014, Live Issue was awarded “County Gospel Band of the Year” in the Northern Ireland Gospel Music Awards.
-Colin was also nominated as “Worship Leader of the Year” at the same event.
+Colin and Live Issue have been credited, not only as fine representatives of Country Gospel Music, but also as, "ambassadors for their Christian faith and everything that is good about Northern Ireland."
+(LaGange Daily News Georgia) In 2014, Live Issue was awarded County Gospel Band of the Year in the Northern Ireland Gospel Music Awards.
+Colin was also nominated as Worship Leader of the Year at the same event.
 The Irish Connection Radio Show also recognised Live Issue's contribution to Gospel Music with a special award presented in 2016.

-In 2010 Colin produced a “landmark” album for George Hamilton IV entitled “Old Fashioned Hymns and Gospel Songs for Those Who Miss Them!”
+In 2010 Colin produced a 'landmark' album for George Hamilton IV entitled Old Fashioned Hymns and Gospel Songs for Those Who Miss Them!
 This recording featured many established stars from the Grand Ole Opry and Gospel Music.
 During this project Colin worked with Dave Moody from Lamon Records in Nashville to record and produce songs for; Pat Boone, George Beverly Shea, Marty Stuart, Charley Pride, Charlie Louvin, Connie Smyth, Joanne and Tommy Cash, Ricky Skaggs, and many more.
-Production on this album took place both in Northern Ireland and at Lamon Records in Nashville.
-One of the songs entitled, “I’m Using My Bible for a Roadmap” was nominated for a prestigious Dove Award and Colin travelled to Atlanta for the ceremony as part of his US Easter tour in 2011.
+One of the songs entitled, 'I’m Using My Bible for a Roadmap' was nominated for a prestigious Dove Award and Colin travelled to Atlanta for the ceremony as part of his US Easter tour in 2011.